wireshark/wireshark/docbook/README.txt

 FOP is a Java program, so you need to have a Java environment installed.
 The makefiles look for fop-2.1 in the docbook directory.
-You can change this location by setting the FOP environment variable or by changing config.nmake.
+You can change this location by setting the FOP environment variable.

 FOP might return an OutOfMemoryException.
 You can limit its memory usage by adding " -Xmx256m" to the FOP_OPTS environment variable.
 The Windows